 In November the network fired its biggest star, “Today” host Matt Lauer, 59, after he was found to have engaged in “inappropriate sexual behavior” with a female colleague over a period of time beginning at the Sochi Olympics in 2014.

-NBC also cut ties with political pundit Mark Halperin, 52, in October after he was accused of sexually harassing a dozen women, and senior vice president Matt Zimmerman for failing to report relationships he had with women who worked for him, the Daily Caller reported.
+NBC also cut ties with political pundit Mark Halperin, 52, in October after he was accused of sexually harassing a dozen women.

 Former Tennessee Democratic Congressman Harold Ford Jr., 47, has not appeared on MSNBC’s “Morning Joe” show, where he was a frequent guest, since he was fired from Morgan Stanley in early December in the wake of allegations he forcibly grabbed a woman several years ago.
 MSNBC said it was looking into the report and that during that time he wasn't a guest on MSNBC.